 You don’t rinse thoroughly

 One extremely common showering mistake is not rising soap or shower gel off your skin properly.
 While it might not seem like a big deal, leaving bubbles and lather to dry on your body will cause you to dry out.
-Remember that many traditional soaps and gels have chemicals in them which act as cleaning agents – great for getting rid of dirt, but awful if left on for too long.
+Make sure you clean every crack and crevice.
+Feet are often the hardest to get to, so using a feet cleaner is always a good idea.
+You won’t have to bend too much or worry about slipping and falling that way.
+Make sure to get all the soap and dirt out from between the toes.
+Remember that many traditional soaps and gels have chemicals in them that act as cleaning agents – great for getting rid of dirt, but awful if left on for too long.
 So ensure that you rinse thoroughly after every shower.

 You take a hot shower in the morning

 Nothing to wake you up like a nice hot shower, right?
 Well, no. If you have a showering in the morning in order to get you refreshed and revitalised for the day ahead, you’re making the wrong move.
 A hot shower doesn’t wake you up, in fact it does the opposite – so much so that it is often recommended that anyone who has trouble sleeping should have a hot shower before bed.